Swin Transformer for Fast MRI: Method

 \subsection{CNN-based Fast MRI Reconstruction}

-To relieve the artefacts brought by the hand-crafting regularisation and the long reconstruction time of classic models, the deep neural networks which are well-known as the powerful features extractors, was firstly applied in the CS-MRI in~\citep{Wang2016}.
-In this work, a deep convolutional network was applied to learn the mapping from down-sampled reconstruction images to fully sampled reconstruction images directly.
+To relieve the artefacts brought by the hand-crafting regularisation and the long reconstruction time of classic models, the deep CNNs which are well-known as the powerful features extractors, were firstly applied in the CS-MRI in~\citep{Wang2016}.
+In this work, a deep CNN was applied to learn the mapping from down-sampled reconstruction images to fully sampled reconstruction images directly.
 Following that, several networks have been proposed to further improve the reconstruction quality.

 Some works attempted to bridge the classic models with deep CNNs by mimicking the iterative algorithm in their network architectures.
 Deep ADMM Net~\citep{Yang2016} was firstly trained by unfolding the optimisation algorithm ADMM to derive the solution to the general model Equation (\ref{formula:cs_mri_2}) by network blocks.
-In~\citep{Schlemper2018}, the reconstruction of the deep CNN from lower-quality image was adopted as the prior information to approximate in a classic CS-model as follows:
+In~\citep{Schlemper2018}, the reconstruction of the deep CNN from lower-quality images was adopted as the prior information to approximate in a classic CS-model as follows:

 where the solution of the above function was further adopted into the network architecture iteratively to improve the reconstruction result of $f_{\mathrm{CNN}}$ which takes the zero-filled reconstruction $x_u$ as the input.